sheha919/Stroke_Prediction/README.md

 Source : https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

 ## Overview
+According to CDC;

+“A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.
+In either case, parts of the brain become damaged or die.
+A stroke can cause lasting brain damage, long-term disability, or even death.”

-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death in the world.
-The goal of this study is to predict the chance of having a stroke based on following features;
+## The goal of the project

+To predict the chance of having a stroke based on common risk factors using machine learning techniques.

 1. gender: "Male", "Female" or "Other"
 2. age: age of the patient